Preaload Image

 NB: You must check your notes during your speech.
 And don’t forget to look at the examiner.

 It is true that if you look at the notes all the time, you will lose your naturalness.
 So one should keep an eye on the examiner to keep the naturalness right while speaking.
-So, try to make balance look at your notes as often as you need rather than make sure you speak out naturally by looking up at the examiner.
+So, try to make a balance by looking at your notes as often as you need rather than making sure you speak out naturally by looking up at the examiner.

 For your better understand watch the video